tkohli/100-days-of-code/README.md

 Alright no discussion over AZ900 exam.
 Today I have completed OOPS part in Python I am ready for programming questions now will start them from Tuesday as a new week.
 ## Day 14 - 08/02/2021 Monday
 Week 2 just ended I have completed OOPs in Python next up will be solving programming questions.
+## Day 15 - 09/02/2021 Tuesday
+Need to finish the webite So I am dedicating this week to project.
+And study from Coursera